wellesley-bisc195/wellesley-bisc195.github.io/lessons/Lesson01.md

 you should only type `pwd`,
 then press enter.

-`$` is referred to as the "prompt" or "command prompt."
+`$` is referred to as the "prompt" or "command prompt" (if you're using a newer mac, on your terminal you may see `%` instead).
 When you enter a command, you may or may not see some output (which will not be preceded by `$`) and once the command has finished executing,